 The Price-Anderson Act was enacted by Congress in 1957.
 Price-Anderson covers claims for damages arising from operation of a nuclear facility, storage or transport of nuclear fuel and waste and any incident involving theft or sabotage, according to USNRC’s website.
 Coverage includes reimbursements for personal injury, sickness, property damage and living expenses if you are under a mandatory order to evacuate.

 Since its enactment, Price-Anderson has been revised and extended several times, adjusting liability limits and provisions for claims.
 In 1967, Congress introduced the concept of an “extraordinary nuclear occurrence.”
 This extended the definition of an accident to include substantial damage from radioactive contamination to people and property away from the actual plant site.
 Congress failed to renew the act in 2003, but under the Energy Policy Act of 2005, it was reinstated and extended through 2025, with its current liability limits.
 To date, about $200 million in claims and litigation costs have been paid out.
 The majority, $71 million, followed the 1979 accident at Three Mile Island in Pennsylvania.

 All of this may or may not make you feel more secure if you happen to live within 100 miles of a nuclear reactor.
 The reality is, you’d do better worrying about the likelihood of a flood or earthquake.
 If you don’t have coverage for those eventualities, act soon.
 In the wake of the Japanese tragedy, premium prices for both are predicted to spike.
-You can get standard homeowners insurance online and shop for competitive quotes for earthquake insurance on this site.
+You can get standard homeowners insurance online and shop for competitive home insurance quotes for earthquake insurance on this site.
 Flood insurance is sold through the National Flood Insurance Program, backed by the federal government.
-You can get flood insurance quotes on this site, too.
+You can get flood insurance quotes on this site, as well.